Refine, Discriminate and Align: Stealing Encoders via Sample-Wise Prototypes and Multi-Relational Extraction: Experiments

-$\bullet$ \textbf{Adding noise:} Adding noise means that the defender will introduce noise to the original output embeddings of the target encoder.
-Specifically, we set the mean of the noise to 0 and vary the standard deviations to control the noise level.
+$\bullet$ \textbf{Adding noise:} Adding noise means that the defender will introduce noise to the original outputs of the target encoder.
+Following \cite{dziedzic2022difficulty}, we set the mean of the noise to 0 and vary the standard deviations to control the noise level.

-$\bullet$ \textbf{Top-k:} Top-k means that the defender will only output the first $k$ largest number of each embedding from the target encoder and set the rest as 0.
+$\bullet$ \textbf{Top-$k$:} Top-$k$ means that the defender will only output the first $k$ largest number of each embedding from the target encoder and set the rest as 0.
 We vary the value of $k$ to simulate different perturbation levels.

-$\bullet$ \textbf{Rounding:} Rounding means that each value in the embedding will be truncated for a specific precision.
-We vary the precision to simulate different perturbation levels.
+$\bullet$ \textbf{Rounding:} Rounding truncates each value in the embedding to a specific precision, which we vary to simulate different perturbation levels.

 The results of the three perturbation-based defense methods are summarized in (a), (b), and (c) of Figure \ref{fig: defense results}, respectively.
 We can observe in Figure \ref{fig: defense results} (a) that while adding noise can mitigate the model stealing attack, it decreases the utility of the target encoder more significantly.
-Moreover, Figure \ref{fig: defense results} (b) shows that though Top-k can decrease the efficacy of RDA as the defender lowers the value of k, it also severely deteriorates the target encoder's performance.
+Moreover, Figure \ref{fig: defense results} (b) shows that though top-$k$ can decrease the efficacy of RDA as the defender lowers the value of $k$, it also severely deteriorates the target encoder's performance.
 On the other hand, Figure \ref{fig: defense results} (c) reveals that rounding has a minimal effect on the performance of both the target encoder and attack.
 Our experimental results demonstrate the robustness of RDA against perturbation-based defenses.

-\subsubsection{Watermarking Defense}
+\subsubsection{Watermarking Defense.}

 As shown by Adi \textit{et al.} \cite{adi2018turning}, backdoors can be used as watermarks to claim the ownership of a model.
 In this sense, we follow \cite{sha2023can} and leverage BadEncoder \cite{jia2022badencoder} to embed a backdoor into the target encoder as the watermark.
 Ideally, if the watermarked encoder is stolen, the surrogate encoder trained via stealing should also be triggered by the defender-specified trigger to exhibit certain behaviors, and thus the ownership can be claimed.
 Fortunately, Figure \ref{fig: defense results} (d) shows that RDA can steal the functionality of the target encoder while unlearning the watermark.
 More specifically, the watermark rate (WR) of the target encoder is 99.87\% but only 17.04\% for the surrogate encoder when the training converges.
 This observation indicates that the watermark embedded in the target encoder cannot be preserved by RDA.